 With celebrations lasting up to a week, the New Year marks the end of the dry season with religious ceremonies and water fights, now a trademark of the festival.

 Water is an extremely important part of this festival.
 As a symbol of renewal in Buddhism, water is splashed on statues of Buddha for good luck, and younger generations bathe the hands of the elderly to receive their blessing in return.
 Finally, people gather in the streets to join huge water fights.

-In 2019, the Thai New Year will be held from April 13th to 15th: if you’re travelling in Thailand, don’t miss the opportunity to join in the joyful celebrations.
+In 2020, the Thai New Year will be held from April 13th to 16th: if you’re traveling in Thailand, don’t miss the opportunity to join in the joyful celebrations.

 Since Thailand is such a big country, people in different places follow different customs.

 - North: here there are firecrackers and gunfire to ward off bad luck on the 13th of April.
 On the 14th, people visit temples to offer food to the monks and receive their blessing.
 Important activities are to wash statues of Buddha and the hands of the elders.

 - Central Region: everyone dresses up in traditional Thai clothing and cleans their house.
 The holiday is celebrated with lots of offerings: food is given to the monks and sand to repair the temples, a requiem is sung for one’s ancestors and so on.
 To gain merit, people release animals such as fish, birds, buffaloes, and cows.

 - South: here there are three rules: do not work too much to save money; do not hurt other human beings, and do not lie.

 - East: the holiday is celebrated the same as in other parts of the country, but here people build sand pagodas all day long to gain merit.
 Some food is given to the elderly.

 Water fights are an important part of the New Year celebrations.
 April is the hottest time of year in Thailand, and fighting with water is an excellent way to cool down.